laravel-mix/laravel-mix/docs/hot-module-replacement.md

   }
 ```

-With the above setting the `webpack-dev-server` will generate a self-signed certificate for you.
-If you want to use your own certificate use these settings:
+With the above setting, the `webpack-dev-server` will generate a self-signed certificate for you.
+If you wish to use your own certificate, you may use these settings:

 ```js
     "hot": "NODE_ENV=development webpack-dev-server --inline --hot --https --key /path/to/server.key --cert /path/to/server.crt --cacert /path/to/ca.pem",
 ```

-Now in your HTML/Blade files you can use either
+Now, in your HTML/Blade files you can use either:

 ```html
     <script src="https://localhost:8080/js/bundle.js"></script>
 ```

-or
+or:

 ```html
     <script src="{{ mix('js/bundle.js') }}"></script>
 ```
-Both options will work.

 ### Usage in SPAs